 (c) The remainder of the Board is comprised of representatives, officials or members, of business, industry, labor, religious, welfare, education or other major groups and interests in the community.

-During a director’s three-year term they are required to serve on a Board committee, advisory committee or task force.
-The Board of Directors has regularly scheduled meetings convening on the third Monday of each month beginning at 5:30 pm (day, time and location subject to change).
+During a director’s term they are required to serve on a Board committee, advisory committee or task force.
+The Board of Directors has regularly scheduled meetings convening on the second Thursday of each month beginning at 5:30 pm (day, time and location subject to change).